Get a property report and suburb profile for any property in Randwick

 • Is Randwick a good place to invest?

-Randwick stands out as a promising investment suburb, particularly due to its recent property market performance.
-Over the last 12 months, the median house value in Randwick has increased by an impressive 9.0%, while unit values have also seen a healthy rise of 6.9%.
-This upward trend in property values indicates a strong demand for housing in the area, making it an attractive option for investors looking for capital growth.
+Randwick is a promising suburb for investment, especially if you're looking at the real estate market in Sydney.
+Over the past year, the median house value in Randwick has increased by 8.1%, while units have seen a 6.7% rise.
+This consistent growth in property values indicates a strong demand and a healthy market, making it an attractive option for investors seeking capital appreciation.

 Down Pointer